Newsletter Archives

 Tuition and Other Costs

-Tuition is covered by funds from training grants and career development (K) awards or from funds from other sources (industry, foundations, etc.).
-If you do not fall into one of these categories, please contact the program office.
+Tuition is covered by funds from Harvard Catalyst.
 Students needing more than 24 months to graduate are obligated to cover any costs associated with additional time in the program.
 Program funding does not support stipends.
 Books, library fees, and other ancillary costs are not covered by the program.

 Instructions on Completing the Application for Admission to the SCSP